 - Most public toilets, even in bars, are (inexplicably) missing the seats.
-Ask, and they will tell you they don’t put them on because they get stolen.
+Ask, and they will tell you they don’t replace them because they just get stolen again.
 Really?
 Do patrons smuggle them out under their shirts?

 Photo credit: WC door plaque from Paris France Products

 See Related Pages on getting by in France: